rot256/fugl/cmd/client/README.md

 ## Pulling

-This is essentially just a HTTP get request and can also be carried out using wget, curl or your favourite browser.
+The client "pulls" the newest proof from the server into a temporary file using a GET request.
-The client "pulls" the newest proof from the server into a temporary file (output), which you can then validate and add to the store using "add" (see next section).
+You then use the verify operation to verify its validity.

-A silly example of using the "pull" operation, using a server on localhost:
+Here an example of using the "pull" operation:

 ```
 ~> ./client --operation=pull --address=http://127.0.0.1:8080/latest